TheerapakG/vocaloid5tools/README.md

 # repackagevpr
-script to add the VOCALOID5 json file used internally into new .vpr file with appropriate information required by the VOCALOID5 program
+script to add the VOCALOID5 json file readable by the VOCALOID5 program into new .vpr file with appropriate information required by the VOCALOID5 program

 to run, simply install python 3